Learning Math: Data Analysis, Statistics, and Probability

 This line plot (or dot plot) below displays the family-size data collected by the students in Ms. L’Esperance’s fifth-grade classroom.
 Imagine yourself in a conversation with the children about this data.
 A key question you might ask the students is, “What do you notice about the data?”
 Using the informal language of clusters, clumps, bumps, hills, gaps, holes, spread out, or bunched together, write five statements that you hope students would make describing the set of data as a whole.
-See
+See Note 4 below.

 Too often, children describe the data as numbers devoid of context.
 Another question you should frequently ask students regarding their observations is, “What does that tell us about the family size?”

 For each of the five statements you wrote in Problem B2, indicate what that observation might imply about the real-world context of family size.

 In another classroom investigation which reveals students’ understanding of the notion of “average,” students were given the following scenario (from Russell and Mokros, 1996):

 We took a survey of the prices of nine different brands of potato chips.
 For the same-sized bag, the typical or usual or average price for all brands was $1.38.
 What could the prices of the nine different brands be?

 Note that the language used — words like typical, usual, or average — keeps the discussion open to various ways that students might think about the notion of average.

 Consider how students might respond to this task and then develop three hypothetical student responses that are each based on a different measure of center — mode, median, and mean.
 See Note 5 below.